radar-blip/gretch/README.md

 Optional*
 This can run everytime you open your terminal by placing the path (or alias) to program at the end of the .bashrc file.
-Careful not to mess anything else up in .bashrc.

 enjoy